Major Types of Giving

 ESTATE TAXES

-Much as with income tax deductions, donations to qualifying, IRS-approved charities can reduce the amount paid in estate tax after your death.
+As with income tax deductions, donations to qualifying, IRS-approved charities can reduce the amount paid in estate tax after your death.

-Avoiding Scams and Donating Wisely when Giving to Charity
+Avoiding Scams and Donating Wisely When Giving to Charity

 It can be hard to distinguish a scam email, phone call or piece of mail from an authentic one, especially when the sender uses emotional language in their request.
 It is important to take precautions to ensure your charitable contribution counts.